 - Customers: Who are your target customers, what problem are you solving for them, and what do they value in a solution?

 - Competition: What other solutions are available for your customers?
-What’s the optimal position for you in that landscape?
+What’s the optimal position for your brand in that landscape?

 - Offering: How do the features of your specific solution align with what your customers value most?
 What advantages do you have in creating and delivering them?

-Your brand and messaging are what your customers see first so it’s tempting to jump straight to that step.
+Your brand’s visuals and messaging are what your customers see first so it’s tempting to jump straight to that step.
 But as the illustration shows, this step is actually an extension of the previous areas of your strategy.

 These pieces need to embody both your big picture direction and the qualities of your solution to your customers.

-- Brand: How you connect emotionally with your customers and build trust through your visual presentation and words.
+- Brand Visuals: How you connect emotionally with your customers and build trust through images, graphics, and video.

-- Messaging: The actual words and messages you use to communicate what you’re providing your customers on functional, emotional, and aspirational levels.
+- Key Messages: The actual words and messages you use to communicate what you’re providing your customers on functional, emotional, and aspirational levels.